 From Ohio History Central

-The Wyandot natives originally lived in southern Ontario.
+The Wyandot people originally lived in southern Ontario.
 They were also called Hurons, but they called themselves "wendat" which in time became "Wyandot" or "Wyandotte."
-They were related to the Iroquois natives, but in the years before European settlement, the Iroquois Confederacy attacked them and drove them from their homeland.
+The Wyandot were related to the Iroquois, but in the years before European settlement, the Iroquois Confederacy attacked them and drove them from their homeland along the Georgian Bay.
 Some came to live in northern Ohio.
 They built their main villages in Wyandot, Marion, and Crawford Counties, but they lived across northern Ohio and as far south as Ross County.
+Like the Algonquians, the Wendat were a confederacy of multiple peoples who spoke Wyandot languages, which were related to the Iroquois language.

 The Wyandots had a special friendship with the Shawnee natives.
 They referred to the Shawnee tribe as their "nephew" or "younger brother."
-Other Native American tribes could be allies one day and enemies the next.
-Political alliances changed with the times.
+Their alliances with other American Indian peoples in the Ohio Territory changed with the times.

 The Wyandots were allies of the French until British traders moved into the Ohio Country circa 1740.
 The French pushed the British out of Ohio, and the Wyandots became allies of the French again until the British victory in the French and Indian War.
 But as French trading posts turned into British forts, the Ohio natives banded together to fight the British in Pontiac's Rebellion in 1764.
 During the American Revolution the Wyandots fought for the British against the Americans.
 When the British surrendered, the Native Americans were left to fight the Americans on their own.

-General Anthony Wayne once ordered Captain William Wells to go to the Native American town at Upper Sandusky and bring in a prisoner who could tell them about the Native American's plans.
+According to the Anglo-American historical record, the Wyandot were regarded as fierce warriors.
+Colonel William Crawford led an expedition against the Wyandot town at Upper Sandusky in 1782.
+His army was defeated and the Wyandot captured Crawford and burned him at the stake.
+Anglo-American lore holds that General Anthony Wayne once ordered Captain William Wells to go to the American Indian town at Upper Sandusky and bring in a prisoner who could tell them about the American Indians' plans.
 Captain Wells replied that he "could bring in a prisoner, but not from Sandusky, because there were none but Wyandots at Sandusky and they would not be taken alive."

-General Anthony Wayne finally defeated the Wyandots and other Ohio natives at the Battle of Fallen Timbers in 1794.
-They surrendered most of their lands in Ohio with the signing of the Treaty of Greeneville.
+General Anthony Wayne defeated the Wyandots and other Ohio American Indian peoples at the Battle of Fallen Timbers in 1794.
+The Wyandot surrendered most of their lands in Ohio with the signing of the Treaty of Greeneville.
+Lands in Southeastern Michigan and Northwestern Ohio were ceded with the Treaty of Detroit in 1807.

 - Carpenter, Roger M. The Renewed, the Destroyed, and the Remade: The Three Thought Worlds of the Huron and the Iroquois, 1609-1650.
 East Lansing: Michigan State University Press, 2004.